-In April, Georgia officially became the first state to allow restaurants to open their doors to dine-in customers since quarantine restrictions went into effect in March.
+In April, Georgia officially became the first state to allow restaurants to open its doors to dine-in customers since quarantine restrictions went into effect in March.
 The move represented perhaps the first domino to fall in what will eventually be a slow easing of those restrictions across the country in the weeks and months ahead.

-As you can imagine, the world of dining will look very different, and, as The New York Times reports, restaurateurs in the U.S. have been looking to Asia recently for examples of how restaurants in those countries have handled re-openings.
+As you can imagine, the world of dining will look very different, and, as The New York Times reports, restaurateurs in the U.S. have been looking to Asia recently for examples of how restaurants in those countries have handled reopenings.
 How will seating be rearranged?
 What will menus look and feel like?
 How would they advise customers to handle wearing masks while at the same time trying to eat?
 Luckily, the National Restaurant Association (NRA), with feedback from the FDA, CDC, and Prevention and Environmental Protection Agency, has released a 10-page guide for restaurants to follow to ensure that all staff and customers are safe.

 Of course, you can expect that many of the fixtures you've known to exist in restaurants forever will likely vanish in the name of safety and proper sanitization.
-If you're curious to know what some of them are, read on—because we've listed them here.
+If you're curious to know what some of them are, read on—we've listed them here.
 And for more on the effects of COVID-19 on the world of dining, don't miss this glimpse of What Going to a Restaurant in a Post-COVID-19 World Will Look Like.

 You're probably used to strolling up to your table and seeing a perfectly set table waiting for you.
 That may not be the case anymore.
 "Consider using rolled silverware and eliminating table presets," says one recommendation.

-In an effort to reduce the things that many customers may wish to touch, the NRA has advised that restaurants remove unwrapped straws from "self-service drinks stations"—whether that's at the corner of a restaurant bar or at the milk-and-sugar area of your favorite coffee shop.
+In an effort to reduce the things that many customers may wish to touch, the NRA has advised that restaurants remove unwrapped straws from "self-service drinks stations," whether that's at the corner of a restaurant bar or at the milk-and-sugar area of your favorite coffee shop.

-In an effort to reduce the further contact, the NRA has advised that restaurants either sanitize their menus after every use or to adopt paper menus that will be promptly thrown away after each use.
+In an effort to reduce the further contact, the NRA has advised that restaurants either sanitize their menus after every use or to adopt paper menus that will be thrown away promptly after each use.
 In Georgia, Gov. Brian Kemp had this advice to restaurants: "The use of disposable paper menus is strongly encouraged."

-Lemons and Limes at Drink Stations
+Lemons and limes at drink stations

 Just as the guidelines encourage restaurants to do away with unwrapped straws, they advise against those little tubs of cut fruit that are in reach of paying customers, as well.

 The self-serve soda fountain has been a fixture in fast-food and fast-casual dining establishments for years.
 Perhaps not any longer.
 According to new reports, upwards of 15,000 Burger King, Popeye's, and Tim Horton's locations across North America are banishing them for the sake of safety.
-Last weekend, McDonald's followed suit.
+Even McDonald's followed suit.
 We can expect that this policy will expand to other chains.

-It's one of the enduring appeals of dining out: squeezing into a crowded and deafeningly loud restaurants with mobs of other patrons.
+It's one of the enduring appeals of dining out: squeezing into a crowded and deafeningly loud restaurant with mobs of other patrons.
 This is likely a thing of the past.
 Restaurants are having to limit the number of customers to reduce contact and to ensure everyone's safety.
-To make up for less customers streaming into their front doors, many restaurants will be relying more on al fresco dining to bolster their revenue.
+To make up for fewer customers streaming into their front doors, many restaurants will be relying more on alfresco dining to bolster their revenue.
 (In fact, some restaurants have even turned to fake mannequins to give you that old "packed restaurant" feel!)